 Appraiser shows up finally after at least 2 weeks to do appraisal.
 The listing agent and Seller are angry at me because appraisal has not been done yet and he needs money to buy his new co-op in NYC.
 Finally appraiser comes by.
 A week later still no appraisal turned in.
 In fact 10 days after the fact we have to get another appraisal done because the first appraiser is missing in action period—even the AMC that hired him has no idea what happened to him….freaky, eh?

 I was under contract personally on a home a few doors down from my best friend.
 The appraisal is done–at least we thought.
 And very close to closing we find out the appraisal was not done–weeks later mind you–because water was not turned on during his first trip out there.
 Well he could have let us know there was a problem sooner than right before closing.
 Then we’re supposed to be closing on Friday and he turns in a photo with broken window in master bedroom the day before.
 With an FHA loan that does not fly.
-The window must be fixed before the loan can be funded.
+The window must be fixed before the loan can be funded, remember to get yourself out of a financial hole before getting into a new one.
 My gosh!##@!#!!! you freakin’ schumuck!!!!
-You’ve had this photo for a month and you dump it on us–me, my wife, my lender and the sellers–the day before we’re scheduled to close???????
+You’ve had this photo for a month and you dump it on us–me, my wife, my lender and the sellers–the day before we’re scheduled to close.

 In the past–before these idiotic HVCC rules by bureaucrats who as a class helped us enter the subrime mess in the 1st place–the appraiser would have called the lender immediately a month before and let him know there was problem and it would have been fixed.
 That’s how the communication was before–efficient and problems were solved in real time so that everybody–buyers, sellers, agents, lenders–were much better served.
 Now lenders do not communication with appraisers and everything moves at a snail’s pace….